rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 [PRoPS Group]: https://web.northeastern.edu/complexfluids/
 <br>

-## Getting the waterDPD.py File
+## Simulating Water

-To get started simulating colloids with HOOMD-blue, run a simple dissipative particle dynamics (DPD) simulation of a random distribution of water particles.
+To get started using HOOMD-blue for colloids simulations, run a dissipative particle dynamics (DPD) simulation of a random distribution of water molecules.
 You will need the `waterDPD.py` file provided in this repository to run this simulation.

+## Getting `waterDPD.py`

 If you haven't already, clone this repository (or a fork of this repository) to your "repositories" directory.<br>
 *Note: For help setting up command line git with Github, see the MacOS Setup guide.*